addiscent/aws-ruby-rails/README.md

         git version 1.9.1

 ## IMPORTANT
-After provisioning is complete, you must reboot the EC2 instance.
+After provisioning is complete, reboot the EC2 instance.

 Don't reboot prematurely.
-To determine if provisioning has completed, log into the EC2 instance, and display the provisioning log file.
-The last few lines of the log file indicate provisioning has completed :
+To determine if provisioning has completed, log into the EC2 instance, then display the provisioning log file.
+The last lines of the log file indicate provisioning has completed :

 > $ tail  /home/ubuntu/arr-provision.log